finnsdottir/openrefine_fall2025/docs/filtering.markdown

-# Filtering and sorting in OpenRefine
+# Filtering and Sorting in OpenRefine

 OpenRefine includes a set of functions that let you sort, filter, and exclude data.
 These tools allow to focus in on a subset of your data.